|

 To the right three Nymphs stand or dance in a row holding hands.
 Each has her head turned to face her neighbour, and wears a high-girdled, sleeveless chiton.
 In front of middle Nymph is a circular altar or well-head, and she actually appears to be standing in it, or appearing from it.
 On the far right of the stele stands a group of six worshippers, facing left towards the deities.
 Five are shown standing together in a tight group (one head is not visible in the photo because of the deep shadow cast by the column), while the sixth, perhaps their leader, a short-haired man dressed in a short chiton and a himation, raises his right hand in adoration.
 These figures probably represent those who dedicated the relief.

-Marble votive relief dedicated to the nymphs, from the Cave of the Nymphs, Mount Penteli, Attica at My Favourite Planet
+Marble votive relief dedicated to the nymphs, about 330 BC.
+Found in the Cave of the Nymphs, Mount Penteli, Attica.

 Figures set in a cave, from left to right: three nymphs; Hermes wearing a chlamys